tpalczew/HideFaces/README.md

   - A standard computer vision algorithm, the [Haar cascade classifier](https://www.cs.cmu.edu/~efros/courses/LBMV07/Papers/viola-cvpr-01.pdf), commonly used in business aplications.
 This choice is motivated by the simplicity of approach and time constraints.
 This model served as a core of my minimum viable product and baseline that is compared to more sophisticated and challenging approaches.
 The Haar cascade classifier used in this project was previously trained on [frontal face images](https://github.com/opencv/opencv/tree/master/data/haarcascades/).

   - A state-of-the-art deep learning algorithm, from the single stage detector family, [You Only Look Once](https://arxiv.org/pdf/1506.02640.pdf) (YOLO).
 YOLO looks at the whole image at test time so its predictions are informed by global context in the image.
-In the same time a single neural network predicts bounding boxes and class probabilities directly that allows to perform end-to-end optimization directly on detection performance.
+At the same time a single neural network predicts bounding boxes and class probabilities directly that allows to perform end-to-end optimization directly on detection performance.

 If one would like to train Haar from scratch, this post presents all necessary steps in detail: